Afghan Americans: Child Citizenship Act of 2000

 Those admitted under and becoming green card recipients under are statutorily protected against inadmissibility, even if they are not in possession of their green cards, Afghan passports, Afghan identity cards, or any other legal document.
 In addition to that privilege or benefit, whenever one parent becomes naturalized all of his or her children statutorily become entitled to naturalization through such American parent.
 This conferral of American nationality statutorily extends to all of his or her children that are born outside of the United States.
 All such nationality claims are statutorily reviewable under the federal judiciary of the United States.

-Post September 11, 2001, the Afghan American community faced discriminations.
-President Bush's plan to legalize works to help the economy came to a halt after the terror attack in 2001.
-It interrupted talk of legalizing immigrants thus leading to few admitted immigrants from 2001 to 2005.
+Post September 11, 2001, Afghans faced discrimination in the United States.
+President Bush's plan to issue work permits to help the economy came to a halt after the terror attack in 2001.
+It interrupted talk of legalizing immigrants, thus leading to few admitted immigrants from 2001 to 2005.
 406,080 immigrant visas were issued in 2001.
 395,005 were issued in 2005 according to the Department of Homeland Security.